-Many trout fishermen find weighing trout to be a bit tricky, offer they do not bother and just guesstimate a weight.
-Other times, they resort to measuring them using a chart to estimate the weight that way.
+Weighing trout you plan on releasing can be a bit tricky, often it is easier to guesstimate a weight or even measure the trout instead.
 Of course, such methods are quite vague, and the true weight of the fish can vary widely from such estimates.

-Below I will discuss what is the easiest way to weigh a trout while fishing and cover a few of the alternatives.
+Below I will discuss what is the easiest way to weigh a trout while keeping it safe.
+I also will cover a few alternative methods.

 This is the only method of weighing a trout I use when I am practicing catch and release.